About Public Power

 Public Power is Environmentally Responsible.

 Public power utilities utilize diverse generation sources when providing power to their customers, including natural gas, coal, and nuclear, as well as renewable energy sources such as solar, water, and wind.
-Reducing carbon dioxide emissions by 33% from 2005 to 2017*, public power utilities recognize the importance of environmental stewardship and continue to invest in sustainable power sources.
+With nearly 80% of capacity in the last stages of development being solar and wind generating sources*, public power utilities recognize the importance of environmental stewardship and continue to invest in sustainable power sources.